 Sea Trout: Teal, blue & silver, black pennell, butcher, alexander, bibio, peter ross conemara black,watsons fancy.

 Salmon: Colley dog, Ally shrimp, silver stoats tail.

-Angling Tip: Night fishing for sea trout can produce excellent results.
+Night time fishing for sea trout can produce excellent results.

 For further information please contact,